ch4mpy/spring-addons/samples/tutorials/README.md

 - force all trafic over HTTPS if SSL is enabled
 - multi-tenancy (accept user identities issued by more than just one issuer).
 Only introspection doesn't (hard to figure out the issuer of an opaque string and so to send introspection request to the right authorization-server).

-For resource-servers with security based on JWT decoding, you should read it in following order:
-1. [`resource-server_with_jwtauthenticationtoken`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_jwtauthenticationtoken) which requires quite some Java conf but help understand what `spring-addons` alternate staters for resource-server auto-configure.
-2. [`resource-server_with_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_oauthentication) demoes the configuration cut-downs which can be achieved with `spring-addons-webmvc-jwt-resource-server`, `spring-addons-webflux-jwt-resource-server`, `spring-addons-webmvc-introspecting-resource-server` or `spring-addons-webflux-introspecting-resource-server` starters
-3. [`resource-server_with_specialized_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_specialized_oauthentication) show how to change `spring-addons-*-*-resource-server` starters auto-configuration to match advanced business security requirements: parsing private-claims, extending `Authentication` implementation and enriching security DSL
-4. [`resource-server_with_additional-header`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_additional-header) show how to add data from a header to what is retrieved from the access-token

-As an alternate, if you are interested in token introspection, you should refer to [`resource-server_with_introspection`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_introspection).

-You might want to end with [`resource-server_with_ui`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_ui) if your application also serves UI elements which need OAuth2 login or [`BFF`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/bff) if you are interested in making `spring-cloud-gateway` a **B**ackend **F**or **F**rontend.

 ## Content
 - [Tutorials scenarios](#scenarios)
 - [OAuth2 essentials](#oauth_essentials)